timtrottcodes/emergent-life/README.md

 ## ✨ Future Improvements

-* Responsive canvas that auto-scales to browser size.
-* Save & load patterns (e.g., gliders, oscillators).
+* Ability to save & load custom patterns.
 * Step-through mode for analyzing one generation at a time.
-* Mobile-friendly controls.
+* Pattern library with thumbnails and descriptions.
+* Export grid state as JSON or image.

 ---